 Sometimes you just have to fly or rent that car.
 When you do, many companies have carbon emissions offset programs you can donate to in order to offset your trip.
 Many airlines allow you to use miles or money to contribute to projects that help reduce greenhouse gases when you buy a ticket.
 Car rental companies and even Amtrak have similar programs in place so that when you do have to travel, you can make that footprint a little bit smaller.

 RELATED: Looking for ways to be more environmentally conscious when on the road?
 Here are 7 things you can do to be a more eco-friendly traveler!

 Do You Rent a Car More Than You Use Public Transportation?

 You might always rent a car when you travel.
 It can certainly be the most convenient option when you arrive at a destination to just pick up a vehicle and be on your way.
 However, if you’re traveling in a city with reliable public transport, using those public transportation options is often your greenest option.
 Subways, buses, and trams can help reduce your footprint.
 You can even try rideshares instead of renting your own vehicle to cut back on the emissions you are emitting your destination.

-Traveling, especially flying, is far from green.
+Traveling, especially flying (be it going on one way or round trip flights), is far from green.
 However, by asking yourself these key questions and making changes accordingly, you can shrink your carbon footprint significantly.